Wie is de Mol? (Dutch TV series) season 24: Episode 2 - Afgelopen?

-The group must select six candidates to run the track of the Estadio Olímpico Universitario for the assignment, while the three remaining candidates begin in the stands.
+The group select six candidates to run the track of the Estadio Olímpico Universitario for the assignment, while the three remaining candidates begin in the stands.
 Five of the six runners complete a relay race, running 100 metres each, to transfer envelopes containing instructions to a sixth runner at the end of the who announces the instructions via microphone to the three candidates in the stands to follow.

 Every two envelopes delivered form a full set of instructions detailing which seats of the stands to place green panels on.
-The three candidates follow these directions announced to them and place the panels on the required seats to form a secret number, which is how much money earn with that set.
-After forming an amount, the group can light the stadium's Olympic flame to claim the money, or try to form the next amount from subsequent sets of envelopes which contain instructions to form higher monetary values, with the final pair forming €1,968.
-However, pursuing these come at the risk of losing time as there is a 45-minute time limit for the assignment.
+The three candidates follow these directions announced to them and place the panels on the required seats to form a secret number, which is how much money earn with that set of directions.
+After forming an amount, the group can light the stadium's Olympic flame to claim the money (thereby ending the assignment), or try to form the next amount from subsequent sets of envelopes which form increasingly higher values, with the final set forming €1,968.
+However, pursuing these come at the risk of losing time as there is a 45-minute time limit.

-No money was earned for the pot.